|This vehicle looked like an old farm truck. See the sign below for the details.|

 When quickly passing a road sign that read: “February 1st, Sunday, Geeveston Car Show,” we ended up going to Geeveston on February 1st.
-Well, once we arrived days ago to discover the sign meant the first Sunday in February, we decided to return yesterday on the actual day of the show, which was Sunday in this part of the world.
+Once we arrived days ago to discover the sign meant the first Sunday in February, we decided to return yesterday on the actual day of the show, Sunday in this part of the world.

 The cloudy and overcast skies as seen in our photos didn’t keep us from enjoying the day at Geeveston Wheels in the Park annual car show.
 The only difficulty we experienced was the fact that many cars didn’t have signage explaining the year they were made which made it a little tricky posting our photos.

 After going through the plethora of photos we shot, we decided to post half today and the balance tomorrow, especially for our classic car aficionados.
-If classic cars aren’t your thing, bear with us, this will be over soon.
+So if classic cars aren’t your thing, bear with us.
+This will be over soon.

 |Tom was enthused when he spotted this Minnesota State Trooper car at AmeriCarna last February.
 Click here for more photos.|

-It may not be so ironic after all, that these two car shows in two different countries occurred in February.
-Its summer in this part of the world, a logical time of the year to plan such events during warmer weather.
+It may not be so ironic after all these two car shows in two different countries occurred in February.
+It’s summer in this part of the world, a logical time of the year to plan such events during warmer weather.

 |We weren’t quite sure.
 Could this be a ’31 Dodge?|

-We were surprised by the size of the crowd including the huge number of motorcycles parked in a separate lot next to the cars on display.
+We were surprised by the size of the crowd, and the number of motorcycles, parked next to the displayed cars.
 The beer booth was busy while the smell of burgers wafted through the air.